halfbakedsneed/chowdown/README.md

         year: 1990
       }
     ]
-  },
+  }
 ]
 ```

-Every callback is passed a [`Scope`](#scope) object (the same object that is returned from the main `elicit` function)
+Every callback is passed a [`Scope`](#using-scopes) object (the same object that is returned from the main `elicit` function).
-that has methods allowing for the execution of different queries relative to
+It has methods allowing you to query the document for different things within a context.

-## Document Retrieval
+## Loading a Document

-The library's main function has three functions hanging off of it which
+The library's main function is actually an alias for `elicit.request`; this is one of three functions which
-allow for the creation of [`Scope`](#scope) objects in different ways:
+allow for the creation of [`Scope`](#using-scopes) objects in different ways:

 ### `elicit.request(request, [options])`